camunda/camunda-docs/docs/product-manuals/modeler/camunda-modeler/model-your-first-diagram.md

 ![task configuration](img/element-configuration.png)

-4. Each element has certain attributes that can be changed.
-The properties panel is located on the right side of the page:
+4. Each element has adjustable attributes.
+Use the properties panel on the right side of the page:

 ![properties panel](img/properties-panel.png)

-5. Once you have finished modeling and configuring your diagram, save it as BPMN or deploy it on a [Camunda Cloud cluster](./connect-to-camunda-cloud.md).
+5. Once you finish modeling and configuring your diagram, save it as BPMN or deploy it on a [Camunda Cloud cluster](./connect-to-camunda-cloud.md).
 You can also export the diagram as an image.